Lindt buys No.3 slot in U.S. market with candy maker Russell Stover

 "We see in America, as in other places, that consumers move from the mass market product to higher-value products.
 We've seen that in coffee and bread, in restaurants, and now also with chocolate, there's an upgrading under way," he said.

 In March, the maker of Lindor chocolate balls said its North American sales should top $1 billion this year.
-With the addition of Russell Stover, sales in the group's fastest-growing market should exceed $1.5 billion in 2015, it said.
+With the addition of Russell Stover, sales in the group's fastest-growing market should exceed $1.5 billion (879 billion ponds) in 2015, it said.

 Tanner said price tags for Russell Stover chocolates were slightly below those of its Lindt and Ghirardelli brands, making them "accessible premium products".